Context-Selective State Space Models: Feedback is All You Need: COFFEE: Towards Context-Selective SSMs

 \section{COFFEE: Towards Context-Selective SSMs}

 In this section, we introduce a novel state space model which we call {COFFEE} (COntext From FEEdback).
-The state-of-the-art S6 SSM, proposed in \cite{MAMBA}, enables selectivity conditioned on the current token by adapting the system dynamics to the current input.
-In contrast, the main novelty of COFFEE is to replace this \emph{token-based selectivity} with \emph{context-based selectivity}, achieved through a feedback mechanism that modulates the dynamics based on the {\em state} of the model.
+S6 \cite{MAMBA} enables selectivity conditioned on the current token by adapting the system dynamics to the current input.
+COFFEE replaces this \emph{token-based selectivity} with \emph{context-based selectivity}, achieved through a feedback mechanism that modulates the dynamics based on the {\em state} of the model.

-Both COFFEE and S6 are implemented within the core module architecture described in Appendix~\ref{appendix:core_module_architecture}, which maps sequences over a finite vocabulary $V$ into embeddings in $\mathbb{R}^D$, and processes each embedding feature with a dedicated single-input single-output (SISO) state space model.
+Both COFFEE and S6 are implemented within the core module architecture described in Appendix~\ref{appendix:core_module_architecture}, which maps sequences over a finite vocabulary $V$ into embeddings in $\mathbb{R}^D$, and processes each embedding feature with a dedicated single-input single-output (SISO) state-space model.
 To motivate our modifications, we now briefly review the structure of the S6 SISO component (a more detailed analysis is available in Appendix~\ref{appendix:the_S6_model}).